percona/k8spg-docs/docs/backups-storage.md

         type.
 These actions will result in downloading a file in JSON format with your new private key and related information (for example, `gcs-key.json`).

-    3. Create the [Kubernetes Secret](https://kubernetes.io/docs/concepts/configuration/secret/).
+    3. Create the [Kubernetes Secret :octicons-link-external-16:](https://kubernetes.io/docs/concepts/configuration/secret/).
 The Secret consists of base64-encoded versions of two files: the `gcs-key.json` file with the Google service account key you have just downloaded, and the special `gcs.conf` configuration file.

         * Create the `gcs.conf` configuration file.
 The file contents depends on the repository